 "I'm an authority in the field, therefore whatever I say is true!"

 The possibilities are presented as exhaustive, but in reality there are other options.

 "A, B, or C?"

-The possibilities are presented as mutually exclusive, but in reality a combination of them is possible.
+The possibilities are presented as discrete and mutually exclusive, but in reality a combination of them is possible.

 "A, B, or C?"